-Once judgment is rendered, the losing party has ten (10) days to appeal thejudgment.
-If an appeal is not filed within ten (10) days from the date the judgment is signed, the judgment becomes final.
+Once judgment is rendered, the losing party has ten (10) days to appeal the case, if he or she chooses to do so.
+If an appeal is not filed within ten days from the date the judgment is signed, the judgment becomes final.

-REMEDIES TO COLLECT JUDGMENT:
+REMEDIES TO COLECT JUDGMENT: